 Some of these influences, such as genetics, you have no control over; but you can have a positive impact on your bone health by making the right choices in other aspects of your life, starting right now.

 Bones are living parts of the body that are constantly undergoing a remodeling process of breaking down (called bone resorption) and being rebuilt.
 Each year approximately 20 to 40 percent of the skeleton is renewed.

-Ideally you want to begin healthy bone production when you are young.
-Then, you need to work to maintain that bone health as long as possible.
+Ideally, you want to begin healthy bone production when you are young.
+Then, you need to work to maintain bone health as long as possible.
 If you begin with strong healthy bones, there’s a better chance of avoiding fractures later in life.